Why Automation Testing Is Important In Agile Development?

 To fulfil the needs for fast deployment, testing methods need to be faster.
 To understand this, let’s take an example of an application developed.
 Consider that a gaming application is being developed.
 In the first build, the game is deployed into the market.
 Now with every update new features are added to the application.
 So the gaming application will be continuously deployed with every new feature being tested along with the existing features.
 With so many features it becomes almost impossible to test every feature manually.
 This is where automation testing comes into picture.

 Automation testing can solve your problem for fast testing methods if proper tools are used in an effective manner.
-There are various tools that are available for automating a testing process like Selenium, TestNG, Appium, Cucumber, Test Studio, etc. These tools require a test case to be developed according to the needs of application/software to be tested.
+There are various tools that are available for automation testing process such as: Selenium, TestNG, Appium, Cucumber, Test Studio, etc. These tools require a test case to be developed according to the needs of application/software to be tested.
 These test cases can then be run multiple times while performing continuous builds.
 This ensures that every step being taken is bug free or if a bug is introduced then it becomes easy to identify at what stage it has entered into our program.

 When should you apply Automation Testing in Agile Development?